 Fortunately, California law gives a person charged with an Internet crimes a number of tools that can help them mount a strong defense.
 Prosecutors need evidence to convict someone of an Internet crime, and often it comes directly from the person’s own computer.
 But the police can’t just invade your house and take whatever they want.

 Police officers generally need to have a warrant to enter a home.
 Otherwise, they will need an exceedingly good reason, like an emergency or being in close pursuit of a suspect, to enter a home without a warrant.
 Officers also cannot stop you on the street and pat you down or pull over your car and look inside without a certain amount of tangible suspicion to support their actions.
 If the police fail to prove that such suspicion existed before the search, any evidence gained will be thrown out and not considered by the judge or jury.

 Attorney Karren Kenney is a seasoned Internet crime lawyer who has successfully defended clients in these and other cases.
 Ms. Kenney understands the legal nuances in these cases and the myriad of potential defenses that can be raised.
 She has been certified as a fraud specialist by the Association of Certified Fraud Specialists.
 Among other successes, Ms. Kenney gained a favorable verdict for a client charged with computer fraud, grand theft, and filing false deeds.

-If you or a loved one has been charged with an Internet crime in California, contact Orange County internet crimes defense lawyer Karren Kenney.
-From our office in Costa Mesa, we serve clients throughout Southern California, including in Huntington Beach, Irvine, Santa Ana, and Los Angeles.
-Call (855) 505-5588 or contact us online for a free consultation.
+If you or a loved one has been charged with an internet crime in California, contact internet crimes defense lawyer Karren Kenney.
+We serve clients throughout Southern California so call (855) 505-5588 or contact us online for a free consultation.